One experience at the March for Peace in St. Petersburg on 21 September 2014

 How many people?
 Five?
 Ten?
 Twenty?
 I joked nervously that we’re joining them even if there are two.
-The whole point of human numbers, of course, is that numbers are a bit harder to police in an unnoticed way.
+The whole point of human numbers, of course, is that numbers are a bit harder to police.

 We jumped out on the other side of the bridge, just before the head of the column reached it.
 A few people with St. George’s ribbons stood at the edge of Marsovo Pole, facing the oncoming crowd.
 Policemen and policewomen walked along the edges of the column, watching for signs of aggression.
 Here are the column’s very first persons, just coming off the bridge.

 A few words must be added here about St. George’s ribbons, for those who might not be up-to-date on their significance.
 The Wikipedia page covers the basics quite well.
 They used to serve as a freely used symbol of commemoration of World War II and its suffering.
 Lately, however, this ribbon unfortunately began to be associated with the kind of loud, aggressive “patriotism” which, I’d say, musician Boris Grebenshchikov described in one of his songs as “patriotism means only this: kill the one who thinks otherwise”.
 During the war in Ukraine, in particular, St. George’s ribbons acquired a set of negative connotations.
 For some; not for others.